 For relaxing things to see and do in Kuala Lumpur, head to KLCC Park, which provides 50 acres of walking and jogging tracks, a man-made lake with water fountains and a tropical garden flourishing with 1,900 native trees.
 It’s an oasis of greenery in the heart of the city.

-For nightlife, don’t miss the Heli Lounge Bar, a working helipad by day that transforms into a unique bar concept after dark.
+In the evening, head for the Heli Lounge Bar — a working helipad by day that transforms into a unique bar concept after dark.
 Wait-staff dress up as pilots and serve cocktails with names such as ‘Chopper’ and ‘Jet Fuel’.
 Self-proclaimed as ‘KL’s best kept secret’, this hidden gem has an exposed rooftop showcasing completely wall-free, jaw-dropping 360 degree vistas of the city skyline and urban sprawl below.

 Book a table for 6pm, settle back with one of their signature drinks (and a delicious sausage platter) and watch the spectacular sunset through floor-to-ceiling glass partitions.